kasper-piskorski/docs/pages/platform/6-faq.md

 ![](https://www.datastax.com/wp-content/uploads/2016/07/databases.jpg)

-## Why use MindmapsDB?

-This section explains why you may consider using MindmapsDB.
-We will start by examining when using a graph database makes sense, and then explain what additional value our stack offers.

 ### Why would you use a graph database?

 As we've discussed above, relationships are explicit in a graph data model.
 If tracking the relationships between your data entities is a primary concern, it is often a good fit to use a graph database.